cocos-creator/docs-3d-deprecated/en/editor/extension/to-panel-messages.md

-# Communicate with the panel
+# Communicate with the Panel

-In general, our interaction model is dominated by "extension process" and "panel" for data presentation.
-Similarly to the traditional Web, the "plug-in" function is the server side, and the "panel" function is the browser on the client's computer.
+In general, the interaction model is dominated by __extension process__ and __panel__ for data presentation.
+Similarly to the traditional Web, the __plug-in__ function is the server side, and the __panel__ function is the browser on the client's computer.

-In this case, there is usually no direct data sent to the panel, the majority is some state synchronization, just using "broadcast" to broadcast.
+In this case, there is usually no direct data sent to the panel, the majority is some state synchronization, just using __broadcast__ to broadcast.

 But for simple extensions, or extensions to the browser environment, the actual functionality may be on the panel, and a request needs to be sent to the panel.